KrishnaKEA/KODAK-SD1/readme.md

 <br/>
 <strong> Mission </strong>

-We support and encourage active and healthy lifestyles, by providing extensively boosting knowledge
+We aim to support and encourage active and healthy lifestyles, by providing an extensive and user-driven knowledge

-and experience sharing platform with our sole purposes being to empower people of all kind through
+and experience sharing platform, with our sole purpose being to empower people of all backgrounds through

-our one-stop-shop application for all sport activities.
+our one-stop-shop application for all sport and exercise activities.

 <br/>
 <strong>Objective </strong>

-At the end of the project, team will have an understanding, experience, and knowledge of how
+At the end of the project, the team will have an understanding, experience, and knowledge of how

 real-world companies develop applications and be able to develop one using the same methodology and

-technology stack.
+development practices.

  <br/>

 <strong>Technologies used:</strong>